zaratan/thp_next_session_2/Projet1/configuration/readme.md

 ### Why ?

-Husky is a tool to run commands before each commit and push.
-It block a commit/push if everything is not perfect.
+Husky is a tool that run commands before each commit, and before each push.
+It will block them if everything is not perfect.

 We are all lazy.
 Husky helps us by forcing us to keep our code base clean and tested.

 ### Must have

-- [ ] check your version of node should be > 6 and npm installed
+- [ ] check your version of node (should be > 6) and npm installed
 - [ ] `npm install --dev husky` https://github.com/typicode/husky
-- [ ] Configure it for running before each commit: rubocop
+- [ ] Configure Husky in order for rubocop to run before each commit
-- [ ] Configure it for running before each push: rspec
+- [ ] Configure Husky in order for Rspec to run before each push
 - [ ] Don't forget to add `node_modules` inside your `.gitignore`

 ## Guard (optional)

 ### Why ?

-Guard is a tool that watch for any change on certain files and then run some commands.
+Guard is a tool that watches for any change on certain files to run some commands.
+Here we will use it to run rspec and rubocop automatically when we save a file.

 It's useful 'cause we can use it to never forget to run tests/linting before commit/push.

 ### Must have